-In this wrongful foreclosure case, Vicente Velasquez ("Vicente") appeals a judgment entered in favor of Chase Manhattan Mortgage Corporation ("Chase") on the grounds that: (1) the agreement providing the basis of the foreclosure was unauthorized and invalid; and (2) the trial court improperly placed the burden of proof on the plaintiff in the jury question.
+In this wrongful foreclosure case, Vicente Velasquez ("Vicente") appeals a judgment entered in favor of Chase Manhattan Mortgage Corporation ("Chase") on the grounds that: (1) the agreement providing the basis for the foreclosure was unauthorized and invalid; and (2) the trial court improperly placed the burden of proof on Vicente.
 We affirm.